 16. The Hunger Games (2012)

 Katniss Everdeen’s selfless act of volunteering for her sister in District 12 led to a whole different ballgame altogether.
 If it had not been for Katniss and her never-quit attitude, we’d have witnessed a less exciting movie with more number of killings in the annual Hunger Games, if you know what I mean.
-Set in the post-apocalyptic world in the country of Panem, the nation is divided into 13 districts, with District 12 being the poorest.
+Set in the post-apocalyptic world in Panem, the nation is divided into 13 districts, with District 12 being the poorest.
 Known for its brutality and the fact that District 13 was completely destroyed following a rebellion, all the remaining 12 districts are required to send a boy and a girl between 12 and 18 years of age every year for the annual killing pageant known as The Hunger Games.
 The winners are supposedly given food, accommodation and other facilities for the rest of their lives.
-The characterizations, the gritty action, the stunning visuals, the pace and the performances were critically acclaimed and Jennifer Lawrence was supposedly the best choice for playing the leading character as always.
+The characterizations, the gritty action, the stunning visuals, the pace and the performances were critically acclaimed.
+As always, Jennifer Lawrence was supposedly the best choice for playing the leading character.

 Read More: Best Greek Movies Ever